• Who is Kat Biggie?

 9 tips for getting your kids to eat veggies

-May 28, 2015 By katbiggie 1 Comment
+May 28, 2015 by katbiggie 1 Comment

 If you don’t have to play the game of “hide the veggies,” you are lucky.
 However, many of us struggle with kids who just DO NOT want to even try.
 I remember being a kid.
 I remember how much I detested not only the taste, but the texture of squash.
 I felt like I was eating slime, especially if my mom boiled them.
 Eww… thinking about it gives me the heebie jeebies.
 It’s still not my favorite veggie in the world, but I’ll eat it.
 Particularly if it’s well hidden or prepared in a delectable manner.